What is infectious mononucleosis (mono)?

 - Obstruction of the upper airways

-Can infectious mononucleosis be prevented?
+Can mono be prevented?

 It can't be prevented.
 But it is wise to not kiss or share dishes, food utensils, or personal items with anyone who has the infection and symptoms.